philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

   - deaths due to other causes were censored
 - time: between PJI diagnosis and event

+The event of interest for this analysis is death caused by the PJI.
+For the main analysis patients that died from other causes were censored.
+The time to event was defined as the number of years between the diagnosis of PJI and the last follow-up noted.

 ### Covariates

 - sex; binary